Winter Skin, Summer Skin (I)

 You can use these building blocks perfectly:

-• Moisturizing factors such as sodium PCA, amino acids, lactate or hyaluronic acid
+• Moisturizing factors, such as sodium PCA, amino acids, lactate or hyaluronic acid

-• Formulations containing ceramides and phospholidides
+• Formulations containing ceramides and phospholipids

 The jump from winter to summer routine - find out more in Part II!